Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Variations.md

 None

 #### Returns
-An array of all variation objects, or an error object
+An array of all variation objects

 ### Retrieve variation
 Retrieve a specific variation through its `id` by sending a `GET` request to `/v1/variations/:id`, with `:id` being the desired variation's `id` field.